NFL Rumors: Philadelphia Eagles To Sign WR DeSean Jackson?

 If the Eagles are able to sign Jackson, they would have excellent depth behind him.
 Jordan Matthews is improving quickly and has more potential to work his way into, while the Eagles will also have Dorial Green-Beckham to work with.
 Green-Beckham is without question a talented player, although he still has consistency issues to work through moving forward.

 All of that being said, Jackson will be an interesting name to keep an eye on this offseason.
-He will have plenty of teams lining up with interest in signing him and the Eagles will be one of them.
+He will have plenty of teams lining up with interest in signing him, and the Eagles will be one of them.

-There are very few teams that would be better landing spots for Jackson than the Eagles would be.
-Even fewer teams will be able or willing to offer a deal as lucrative as Jackson will be wanting.
+There are very few teams that would be better landing spots for Jackson than the Eagles.
+Even fewer teams will be able or willing to offer a deal as lucrative as Jackson wants.
 That should make the Eagles one of the front-runners to sign Jackson at the start of free agency.

-Expect to hear the Eagles show interest in Jackson early on in free agency.
-They need an upgrade at the wide receiver position and they will aggressively try to find that upgrade.
+Expect the Eagles to show interest in Jackson early in free agency.
+They need an upgrade at the wide receiver position, and they will aggressively try to find that upgrade.
 A reunion in Philadelphia would be intriguing and would excite the fan base in a big way.

 Do you think the Philadelphia Eagles will try to sign DeSean Jackson in free agency?
 What other teams do you think should try to sign him?
-Let us know your thoughts in the comment box below!
+Let us know your thoughts in the comments section below!

 [Featured Image by Alex Brandon/AP Images]